jakobzhao/geog595/06_ai/pe.md

 ## Deliverable

 For the deliverable of this practical excercise, you will first execute all the python files addressed in this practical exercise.
-THen, you will repeat it with a different book, written about Seattle from a perspective of native seattler.
+Then, you will repeat it with a different book, written about Seattle from a perspective of native seattler.
 The files are located under this week's folder in Google Drive, named `native-seattle`.
 Then, you will write a markdown file explaining your result and comparison between `gay-seattle` and `native-seattle`.

 To submit your deliverable, please create a new github repository, and submit the url of the GitHub to the **Canvas Dropbox** of this practical exercise.
 The file structure of this github repository should look like below.